timerring/rag101/README.md

 This is a quick start guide essay for LangChain and RAG which mainly refers to the [Langchain chat with your data](https://learn.deeplearning.ai/courses/langchain-chat-with-your-data/lesson/snupv/introduction?courseName=langchain-chat-with-your-data) course.

+You can check the entire code in the [rag101 repository](https://github.com/timerring/rag101/).

 ### LangChain

 LangChain is an Open-source developer framework for building LLM applications.